-Deploy a static WordPress site · Cloudflare Workers docs
+Deploy a static WordPress site

 - Any links to

-/wp-adminor similar “internal” WordPress routes
+/wp-adminor similar internal WordPress routes

 Deploying your WordPress site to Workers has benefits for your site’s performance, security, and cost.
 With a static version of your site being served, you can do a number of things with your live WordPress installation:

 - Move your WordPress install to a private URL or subdomain, and serve the static version of your site by deploying the Workers application to your domain.
-See Deploying to a Domain to learn more!
+Refer to Deploying to a Domain to learn more.

-- Run your WordPress instance locally, or put your now-hidden WP instance behind something like Cloudflare Access to only give access to your contributors.
-This has a dramatic effect on the number of attack vectors for your WordPress site and its content.
+- Run your WordPress instance locally, or put your now-hidden WordPress instance behind Cloudflare Access to only give access to your contributors.
+This has a significant effect on the number of attack vectors for your WordPress site and its content.

 - Downgrade your WordPress hosting plan to a cheaper plan.
-Because the memory and bandwidth requirements for your WordPress instance are now much smaller, you can often get away with hosting it on a cheaper plan, or moving to shared hosting.
-Your Cloudflare Workers plan is priced per-request, and because you can host up to thirty sites on your account, serving a high number of static WordPress sites can be an order of magnitude cheaper on Workers.
+Because the memory and bandwidth requirements for your WordPress instance are now smaller, you can often host it on a cheaper plan, or moving to shared hosting.
+Your Cloudflare Workers plan is priced per-request and because you can host up to thirty sites on your account, serving a high number of static WordPress sites can be an order of magnitude cheaper on Workers.

-We’re super excited about the future of Workers and WordPress, and we’d love to hear about what you’re building with them!
+Connect with the Workers community on Discord to ask questions, show off what you are building, and discuss the platform with other developers.